 Rajeev Barua is an associate professor in the department of Electrical and Computer Engineering at the University of Maryland.
 Dr. Barua is the principal investigator of the AESOP project.

 Aparna Kotha has graduated with her PhD, but worked on AESOP as a student under Dr. Barua.

-Tim Creech is a PhD student working under Dr. Barua at the University of Maryland.
+Tim Creech is a PhD candidate working under Dr. Barua at the University of Maryland.
 Tim's work on this project is funded by a NASA Space Technology Research Fellowship.